To utang is human, to bayad is divine.

 If you’re able to set the right purpose for borrowing that money, then you’re not really losing.
 And by setting a purpose, you’re more inclined to pay for it.

 By setting a purpose, you’re ensuring you’re not just some mindless utangero.
-You know where this debt is going, so you’re more likely to pay for it, and earn the trust of your lender.
-You can then use the good faith you’ve built up with your lenders to borrow money again.
+You know where this debt is going, and you know where to get the money to pay it back, and earn the trust of your lender.
+You can then use the good faith you’ve built up with your lenders to borrow money again, when you need it.

 2. Don’t flaunt luxuries when you haven’t paid your debt